underwatergrasshopper/PyCrossWindowKeyStrokeSender/README.md

 Sends `/kills` command to "Path of Exile" game window.
 If multiple messages are sent, delay (`Delay(0.01)`) should be set.
-It makes send_to_window function waits, after each sent message, a delay time, before sending another message, to make relatively sure, those messages do not collide with each other.
+It makes send_to_window function to wait, after each sent message, a delay time, before sending another message, to make relatively sure, those messages do not collide with each other.
-At the end waits (`cwkss.Wait(0.1)`) for some amount of time to give the target window a time to process messages.
+At the end, waits (`cwkss.Wait(0.1)`) for some amount of time to give the target window a time to process messages.

 *Note: The given wait time depends on: length of messages, speed of the processor, target window reactability.*